On this page:

 Eric is a 13-year-old boy who was always very outgoing and had lots of friends in school.
 About a year ago, he dropped out of soccer and karate lessons, even though he used to love both activities.
 He started staying at home after school instead of seeing his friends, and arguing with his mom about going to school.
 Eric also started calling his mom many times on her cell phone whenever she left the house.

 Eric's problems started after a trauma he experienced about a year ago.
 While driving to the mall with his mom, a car ran a red light and hit the side of their car.
 Eric's mom's car spun several times and hit a tree.
 The driver of the other car suffered a serious head wound.
 Luckily, neither Eric nor his mom were hurt.
-Eric said that he could still remember what the man in the other car looked like with blood trickling down from his forehead to his face, "like a color picture in my head".
+Eric said that he could still remember what the man in the other car looked like with blood trickling down from his forehead to his face, "like a color picture in my head."

 After the accident, Eric was terrified of being in cars.
 He was even afraid of walking down the street, saying that there are "crazy drivers everywhere", and he was worried that he would get hit by a car.
 When he does leave the house, he insists that his mom come with him, and he becomes very anxious when she is out of his line of sight.
 Eric also has nightmares about car crashes, and he says he keeps having thoughts pop into his head about the accident.
 He gets very anxious when he hears a car horn honking, or if he sees a news article about car accidents.
 He no longer watches the news or TV shows that contain any violence.

-The Story of 6-year-old Lucie
+The story of 6-year-old Lucie

 Lucie is a six-year-old girl who has been living with her grandmother for about six months.
 She often has violent temper tantrums "for no reason," and gets into fights with other kids at school.
 She has started wetting the bed at night, and her grandmother found some violent drawings in her room (for example, people being stabbed and shot).
 Lucie used to live with her mom, but about six months ago her mom and her mom's boyfriend got into a violent argument, and Lucie's mom was killed.
 Lucie was hiding under the bed at the time, and witnessed her mom's death.
 She went to stay with her grandmother after this happened.
 Her grandmother describes Lucie as sullen and withdrawn.
 She refuses to talk about what happened to her mom, but she seems to act it out when playing with dolls or drawing pictures.
 She has frequent nightmares about "monsters" chasing her.
 Lucie has no friends, does not want to play any sports or learn a hobby, and pleads everyday to stay at home from school and play alone in her room instead.

-Experiencing or witnessing natural disasters (earthquakes, hurricanes, floods, fire).
+Natural disasters (earthquakes, hurricanes, floods, fire)

 In order for a child or teen to be diagnosed with PTSD, they should have at least one symptom from each of the three symptoms categories.